kubestellar/kubestellar/docs/content/v0.20/examples.md

 ```

 Please note, in line with Kubernetes’ best practices, the order in which you apply
-a placement and the objects doesn’t affect the outcome.
-You can apply the placement
+a BindingPolicy and the objects doesn’t affect the outcome.
+You can apply the BindingPolicy
 first followed by the objects, or vice versa.
 The result remains consistent because
-the placement controller identifies any changes in either the placement or the objects,
+the binding controller identifies any changes in either the BindingPolicy or the objects,
 triggering the start of the reconciliation loop.

 ## Scenario 2 - using the hosting cluster as WDS to deploy a custom resource